Monday, March 11, 2019

 Revelation chapters 13-19 tell the story of the beast.
 To understand the beast, and his mark, we also need to look at the harlot Babylon and her judgement.

-Babylon the Great is described in the book of Revelation as a woman who is a city (17:18) which is full of merchandise--precious stones, fabric, metals, spices, food, and livestock.
-There is music, crafts, mills, and human slaves.
-Wait.
-What?
-Yes, human slaves (18:12-13, 22-23).
-Yet this city is loved by the merchants who make great wealth from her (18:15).
-The kings of the earth love her too, as do all who live on the earth who have become seduced by her and drunk with her wine (18:3, 9).
-Babylon is called a woman, a harlot, and she has risen over time and from among all peoples of the earth (17:1).
+Babylon is called a woman, a harlot, and she rises over time and from among the peoples of the earth (17:1).
 You may have heard that Babylon is the harlot church, or the church who is unfaithful to God, but I believe its more accurate to say she is all people, merchants, and kings, (17:2, 18:3, 9, 11, 15), along with their skills and resources, who have turned from God, and been seduced by the fleshly pleasures they receive when giving themselves fully to them (17:15).
-This makes her more of a corrupt economic system because a person's time, energy, skills, and resources which were intended to be used for God's purposes, are used for self-pleasure instead.
-The intoxicating lure of building your own kingdom.
+This makes her more of a corrupt economic system that controls a person's time, energy, skills, and resources which were intended to be used for God's purposes; luring people into pursuing self-pleasure instead of truth and righteousness.
+The intoxicating lure of building your own kingdom can be enticing.

 • So we will not participate in her sins